tarajaneseton/tarajaneseton/README.md

 :memo: Right now, I'm learning React on the Black Codher Full Stack Bootcamp, and working on updating my portfolio site.

-:computer: You can check out my HTML & CSS profile page and Javascript timeline project by viewing my repositories above ☝🏽
+:computer: You can check out my HTML & CSS portfolio site and Javascript timeline project by viewing my repositories below 👇🏽

 :two_hearts: My hobbies include writing (code and words), activism, cooking, DJing and being in nature.